-The Labradoodle got fame only when a plethora of breeders started breeding this dog with no special criteria.
+The Labradoodle got famous only when a plethora of breeders started breeding this dog with no special criteria.
 While the Australian Cobberdog is a pure breed with its original and stable DNA, and only registered breeders who are members of MSDA can issue this dog pedigree.

 MDBA requires DNA identity profiling with the DNA clearance of diseases condition which has appeared in the breed.
-Such as, Progressive Rod-Cone Degeneration (PRA-prcd), an annual blood test for Addison disease is recommended for breeding dogs.
+Such as Progressive Rod-Cone Degeneration (PRA-prcd), an annual blood test for Addison disease is recommended for breeding dogs.

 Litter size, puppy price, and maintenance cost:

 Australian Cobberdog can give birth to about 4-10 puppies on average but this number could be less or more.
-A puppy may cost you up to $3,000 but this price may vary due to several facts such as colour, breeder’s reputation, vet costs and several others.
+A puppy may cost you up to $3,000 but this price may vary due to several facts such as colour, breeder’s reputation, vet costs, and several others.

-So, this was all about the Australian Cobberdog, a friendly, jolly and one of the smartest dogs.
+So, this was all about the Australian Cobberdog, a friendly, jolly, and one of the smartest dogs.
 It is specifically bred to be a therapy dog, guide dog and assistant dog.